Surviving Seasonal Affective Disorder (SAD)

 If you are a person who gets depressed during the Christmas holidays, you are not alone.
 A feeling of sadness may be noticed as the Summer comes to an end, kids go back to school.
-Initially you may this to the fact that you hate the colder months.
+SAD happens when the Fall months as the hours of sunlight gets shorter.

 It is heightened and more painful, because of the hyper-commercialization of the holiday!
 It is almost impossible to get away from, it unless you move to a country that does not celebrate the holiday.
 You might not be able to run away from it all, but there are helpful ways to lessen the Winter Blues.

 Seasonal Affective Disorder, is a depression that is induced, by the shortening of the days, and when there is less sunshine.
 This conditions usually occurs, between the Fall and Winter months.
 It is different than clinical depression which can occur anytime, whereas SAD only occurs during the holiday seasons.

 One of the recommended treatments for this type of depression is light therapy.
 Light therapy, is the use of lighting, calibrated to simulate the effects or natural sunlight.
 Those who use this method, have been said to experience more energy and a lifting of the mood and thoughts.

 A light box comes in difference sized and costs, but there are portable models available, that can be used at home or the office.
 If you have notice that you are a normally happy person, that get depressed only during the holiday seasons, you may be suffering from this condition.

 If you can answer yes, to 5 or more of these symptoms, you my be experiencing depression:

 - Feeling hopeless